This chocolate keto chia seed pudding with almond milk is a smooth chocolate peanut butter keto pudding ready in 10 minutes!

 YES, you can eat this keto chia pudding straight away.
 No need to soak overnight or wait for hours!
-As you ground the chia seeds at first they deliver their gel-power instantly.
+As you ground the chia seeds, at first, they deliver their gel-power instantly.

 Your pudding can be enjoyed as fast as 10 minutes.
-Of course, it tastes even better if stored 1 hour in the fridge as the pudding will get fresher and slightly thicker.
+Of course, it tastes even better if stored for 1 hour in the fridge as the pudding will get fresher and slightly thicker.

-But if you are craving dessert this is the fastest low carb dessert ever!
+But if you are craving dessert, this is the fastest low-carb dessert ever!

 The recipe below creates a smooth chocolate peanut butter pudding, not overly sticky or liquid.
 Just the right balance.

-If you love yours thicker and chewier add less milk – decrease by 1/4 cup and add an extra tablespoon at a time, blend, taste, and see!
+If you love yours thicker and chewier, add less milk – decrease by 1/4 cup and add an extra tablespoon at a time, blend, taste, and see!

 That’s the best way to create the perfect texture for your tastebud!
-Of course, for a runnier pudding add more milk!
+Of course, for a runnier pudding, add more milk!